UK Frigate Patrolling for CTF 150 Seizes $6 Million Drug Shipment

 |0

-This work, UK Frigate Patrolling for CTF 150 Seizes $6 Million Drug Shipment, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, UK Frigate Patrolling for CTF 150 Seizes $6 Million Drug Shipment, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT